 Video Card (GPU)

-For Inventor, the video card is what handles displaying the 2D and 3D models on the screen.
-While mainstream GeForce cards can technically give you better performance for your dollar, Autodesk only officially certifies and recommends workstation cards such as those in NVIDIA's Quadro product line.
+The video card handles displaying the 2D and 3D models on the screen in Inventor.
+While mainstream GeForce cards can technically give you better performance per dollar, Autodesk only officially certifies and recommends workstation cards such as those in NVIDIA's Quadro product line.
 Because of this, we highly recommend using certified cards in any professional environment to ensure that you will be able to get full support from Autodesk if you ever have a software issue.

 In most situations, the faster the video card the better performance (in terms of frames per second) you will get when working with 3D models and assemblies.
 In general, the RTX A4000 16GB is great for small and medium assemblies.
 If you work with larger assemblies, you might want to consider the RTX A5000 24GB.
 The top-end RTX A6000 48GB is overkill for all but the very largest projects.

-While the exact amount of RAM you need is going to depend on the size and complexity of the model you will be working with, we generally recommend a minimum of 16GB for all our systems.
-For larger and more complex assemblies that have more than 1,000 parts, we recommend upgrading to 32GB of RAM.
+While the exact amount of RAM you need is going to depend on the size and complexity of the model you will be working with, we generally recommend the following:

 Storage (Hard Drives)